Why ‘Ozark’ Should Be a Model for Villain Origin Stories

 Villains are supposed to be rooted against, no?

 I understand the conundrum Hollywood has in adapting a villain origin story the way Ozark is framed would be difficult and frankly scary.
-Ozark took balls, and its one of Netflix’s biggest hits.
+Ozark took balls, and it’s one of Netflix’s biggest hits.

-Its time for Hollywood to follow suit, otherwise they will have to do something even scarier for them: create original content.
+It's time for Hollywood to follow suit.
+Otherwise, they will have to do something even scarier for them: create original content.